The Drakkars: Post-Khmer Rouge and reunion

-Touch Seang Tana performing with the modern version of Drakkar in 2015.
+Touch Seang Tana performing with the modern version of The Drakkars in 2015.

-After the fall of the Khmer Rouge in 1979, drummer Ouk Sam Art and guitarist Touch Chhatha returned to music work for Cambodia's National Radio station, while Tana became an accomplished manager of fisheries and environmental conservation for the post-Khmer Rouge Cambodian government.
+After the fall of the Khmer Rouge in 1979, drummer Ouk Sam Ath and guitarist Touch Chhattha returned to music work for Cambodia's National Radio station, while Tana became an accomplished manager of fisheries and environmental conservation for the post-Khmer Rouge Cambodian government.
 Conservation work continued to be a theme in Tana's life.
 As of 2013 he was the Chairman of the Cambodian Government's Commission for Dolphin Conservation and Development of the Mekong Dolphin Ecotourism Zone (the "Dolphin Commission").

 Information about many Cambodian musicians of the 1960s and 1970s, and many of their recordings, were lost during the Khmer Rouge regime.
 Interest in that scene's musicians was revived, especially among western rock fans, in the late 1990s with the release of compilation albums like Cambodian Rocks in 1996.
-Filmmaker John Pirozzi was introduced to the music while making the movie City of Ghosts on location in Cambodia, and subsequently featured Drakkar and several of their contemporaries in the 2015 documentary Don't Think I've Forgotten in 2015.
-The Drakkar song "Crazy Loving You" has appeared on several compilations, including the Don't Think I've Forgotten soundtrack, and the song "Do You No Wrong Again" (credited to Thra Kha Band) has appeared on compilations like the 2011 CD Cambodia Rock Spectacular! from Lion Productions.
+Filmmaker John Pirozzi was introduced to the music while making the movie City of Ghosts on location in Cambodia, and subsequently featured the Drakkars (introduced as Drakkar) and several of their contemporaries in the 2015 documentary Don't Think I've Forgotten in 2015.
+The Drakkars’ song "Crazy Loving You" has appeared on several compilations, including the Don't Think I've Forgotten soundtrack, and the song "Do You No Wrong Again" (credited to Thra Kha Band) has appeared on compilations like the 2011 CD Cambodia Rock Spectacular! from Lion Productions.

-Surviving members of Drakkar first regrouped for a reunion concert in Singapore in 2011.
+Surviving members of the Drakkars first regrouped for a reunion concert in Singapore in 2011.
 They also performed in 2014 and 2015 to commemorate the release of Don't Think I've Forgotten and announced plans to record a new album.
 The 2014 performance featured a guest appearance by Chhom Nimol of the Cambodian/American band Dengue Fever.
 Nimol, whose band was inspired by and frequently covers late-60s and early-70s Khmer pop music, proclaimed "I never dreamed I would play with those musicians.
 They are like my teachers, my masters."
 A new version of the band led by Touch Seang Tana began performing regularly under the name Drakka Band in 2015.

-Master tapes for Drakkar's 1974 album were unearthed during this period, and in 2014 it was released as Drakkar '74 by Metal Postcard Records.
+Master tapes for the Drakkars’ 1974 album were unearthed during this period, and in 2014 it was released as Drakkar '74 by Metal Postcard Records.
 Personnel at the label had been inspired by Cambodian Rocks and Don't Think I've Forgotten to track down the master tapes and remaster them for the digital market.
 Upon its release, one music critic noted the album's historical importance and hailed it as "The Holy Grail of Cambodian Psych."